brineamelia/P1-WIL/README.md

  ## TESTING:

 USER STORY TESTING:
-The site has undergone multiple test across each page including a full validation for html and CSS.
+The site has undergone multiple test across each page including a full validation of html and CSS.
 As a user I wanted to understand the purpose of the website - this is supported by the home page with a welcome paragraph under the heading ‘Welcome to women in leadership”.

 As a user I wanted an easy to navigate site.
-I included the top navigation bar which in tern underlines the page on which the user is viewing.
-The navigation bar includes the titles of each of the pages in a clear font.
+I included the top navbar which in tern underlines the page on which the user is viewing.
+The navbar includes the titles of each of the pages in a clear font.

 As a user I wanted the site to contain images and text information in an attractive and easy to process format.
 This was achieved by ensure adequate spacing and neutral colouring around brightly coloured images.